Many people unknowingly accumulate stress, which negatively affects mental health and may contribute to difficulties with conception.

 6. Excessive Weight Gain or Extreme Thinness

-8. Regular Consumption of Carbonated Drinks
+8. Regular Consumption of Carbonated Beverages

-9. Lack of Exercise
+9. Lack of Physical Activity

 10. Excessive Exposure to Chemicals